Falmouth-Games-Academy/comp140-api-hacking/README.md

 ###The Tech

 I will be utilising the capabilities of the Myo gesture control system.
-This uses a standard C++ coding language with a Myo library for gesture recognition.
+This uses a standard C++ coding language with a Myo library for gesture recognition, or possible Lua scripting as this is the language that the Myo developers decided to use for their SDK.

 There is already a mouse and keyboard input software available, but through my research I have not found a combination of the two.
 This is a good opportunity to combine them to create a basic RTS control system.